15 Exercises to Add Into Your Lower-Body WorkoutFeb 1, 2022

 - Draw your knees in toward your body until your feet are in line with your butt.
 Place your left hand on your left hip to ensure it doesn’t tilt backward.
 This is your starting position.

-- Keeping your abs engaged and your feet together, raise your left knee as far as you can without rotating your hip or lifting your right knee off the floor.
+- Keeping your abs engaged and your feet together, raise your left knee as high as you can while keeping your feet together and your right hip on the floor.

 - Hold for 1 second, squeezing your glutes at the top of the move, before slowly lowering your left knee to the starting position.

 - Keeping your core engaged, raise your left heel as high as possible.

 - Slowly lower your heel down onto the raised surface until you feel a stretch in your calf.

 - Repeat and do equal reps on both legs.